obsproject/obs-websocket/docs/generated/protocol.md

 Presses a button in the properties of an input.

+Some known `propertyName` values are:

+- `refreshnocache` - Browser source reload button

 Note: Use this in cases where there is a button in the properties of an input that cannot be accessed in any other way.
 For example, browser sources, where there is a refresh button.

 - Complexity Rating: `4/5`